 - The Federal Register Document Drafting Handbook (Section 3) states "Use ‘must’ instead of ‘shall’ to impose a legal obligation on your reader."

-- The Federal Plain Language Guidelines (page 25) (PDF) referred to in the Federal Plain Writing Act of 2010, compel the FAA and every federal department to "use ‘must,’ not ‘shall’" to indicate requirements.
+- The Federal Plain Language Guidelines (page 25) (PDF) referred to in the Federal Plain Writing Act of 2010, compel FAA and every federal department to "use ‘must,’ not ‘shall’" to indicate requirements.

 Until recently, law schools taught attorneys that "shall" means "must."
 That's why many attorneys and executives think "shall" means "must."
 It's not their fault.
 The Federal Plain Writing Act and the Federal Plain Language Guidelines only appeared in 2010.
 And the fact is, even though "must" has come to be the only clear, valid way to express "mandatory," most parts of the Code of Federal Regulations (CFRs) that govern federal departments still use the word "shall" for that purpose.

 With time, laws evolve to reflect new knowledge and standards.
 During this transition, "must" remains the safe, enlightened choice not only because it imposes clarity on the concept of obligation, but also because it does not contradict any instance of "shall" in the CFRs."
 Right now, federal departments go through their documents to replace all the "shalls" with "must."
 It's a big hassle.
-If you look at page A-2, section q (PDF) of this link, it shows a sample of how a typical federal order describes this shift from "shall" to "must."
+If you look at page A-2, section q of this order, it shows a sample of how a typical federal order describes this shift from "shall" to "must."
 Don't go through this tedious process.
 If you mean mandatory, write "must."
 If you mean prohibited, write "must not."

 What should you say if someone tells you "shall is a perfectly good word?"
 Always agree with them because they're correct!
 But in your next breath, be sure to say "yes, shall is a perfectly good word, but it's not a perfectly good word of obligation."